L. Decker Dawson Fund in Exploration Geophysics

 The L. Decker Dawson Fund in Exploration Geophysics was established by the Board of Regents of The University of Texas System on January 15, 1999, for the benefit of the Jackson School of Geosciences.
 Gift funds were provided by Mr. L. Decker Dawson of Midland, Texas.
 A native of Tulsa, Oklahoma and the only son of a “career man” in the industry, L. Decker Dawson started in the oil exploration industry in 1941 when he was offered a job on a seismic crew.

 He had just graduated from Oklahoma State University with a degree in civil engineering.
 At the time, the country was still in the Great Depression, and Dawson was fortunate enough to get a job that year with the Magnolia Petroleum Co., now a part of ExxonMobil.
 Dawson describes himself as “an instant doodlebugger.”
 He loved the exploration work, which took place mostly in Oklahoma and Texas.
 Dawson enlisted in the Navy when the United States entered World War II.
 After the war, he joined Republic Exploration Co. where he started as a crew chief and later became a supervisor.

-The company moved him to Midland on January 1, 1950.
-Among the 25,000 people who came to the city in the 1950s when it was “booming beyond belief,” Dawson says the move “was the best day of my life.
+The company moved him to Midland on January 1, 1950, one of the 25,000 people who came to the city in the 1950s.
+Dawson describes it as “booming beyond belief,”and recalls that the move “was the best day of my life.
 I just loved it, and also, because I met my dear wife there.”
 Decker and Louise Loper Dawson were married for 60 years until her passing in March 2011.
 They have one daughter, Mary, who graduated with a BS in geology from UT Austin.

 L. Decker Dawson